 - Best Presentation Sliver Award at Construction Safety Forum and Award Presentation 2016

-AECOM was awarded investigation, detailed design, contract administration, site supervision and construction management services of this HK$46 billion project, which will be completed in 2020.
+AECOM was appointed by the Highways Department of the Hong Kong Special Administrative Region Government to provide investigation, detailed design, contract administration, site supervision and construction management services of this mega project.